 You should always choose letter writers who know you well enough to comment on specific accomplishments you've made.
-Teachers who don’t know you well are more likely to write lukewarm letters that don’t say anything unique about you and don't mention anything that isn’t already explicit on your transcripts and resume.
+Teachers who don’t know you that well are more likely to write lukewarm letters that don’t say anything unique about you and don't mention anything that isn’t already explicit on your transcripts and resume.

 Letters of recommendation can play an important role in the admission process but are generally secondary to transcripts, test scores, and resumes.
-According to the NACAC survey, a little more than 40 percent of schools considered both teacher recommendations and counselor recommendations moderately important, while less than one-fifth considered them considerably important.
+According to the NACAC survey, a little more than 40% of schools considered both teacher recommendations and counselor recommendations moderately important, while less than 20% considered them considerably important.

-Subject-specific tests, such as AP tests, IB tests, and SAT Subject Tests, differ from the SAT/ACT in that they showcase your mastery of particular skills and subject areas.
-The NACAC survey states that 68 percent of schools said AP and IB tests were of limited or moderate importance.
-So while AP and IB test scores aren’t usually requirements for admission, scoring highly on them could lend a boost to your application.
+The NACAC survey reports that 61% of schools said AP and IB tests were of limited or moderate importance.
+So while AP and IB test scores aren’t usually requirements for admission, scoring highly on them could give a small boost to your application.
 In fact, 41% stated that AP and IB test scores were of no importance at all to them.